-The app has adverts – lots and lots of ads – but otherwise it's entirely free, with no signup required and no bandwidth or time limits.
+The app has adverts – lots and lots of ads, autoplaying, noisy, filling the screen, forcing you to wait - but otherwise it's entirely free, with no signup required and no bandwidth or time limits.

 We would normally try to find a little more information about a VPN before we installed it, but FlashVPN just doesn't provide any.
-There's no website beyond the Google Play page, and the developer name (FlashSoftware) and email address only appear in web pages relating to the app.
-VPNs are supposed to be about anonymity, but usually that pertains to the customer, not the provider.
+There's no website beyond the Google Play page, no contact method other than a generic Gmail address, an address ('128 Aberdeen Main Road') which might host a number of businesses in Hong Kong, but otherwise no other evidence that the supposed developer (FlashSoftware) even exists.
+VPN's are supposed to be about preserving anonymity, but usually that's to benefit the customer, not the provider.

 FlashVPN Free VPN Proxy asks for control over many network functions, much as you would expect for a VPN app: to view Wi-Fi connections, receive data from the internet, change network connectivity, and connect and disconnect from Wi-Fi.

 It also asks for the 'phone status and identity' permission, which is a little more dubious.
 Does the app need to recognize when you're receiving an incoming phone call?
 We don't see why.
 This permission could be used to obtain your IMEI number, though, a unique identifier for your device.
 If a developer captured this during connection, it would allow building up browsing histories over time for individual devices.

 It asks for the right to draw over other apps.
 That's not uncommon for apps which display ads, because full screen ads will always obscure something else, but it's still not a permission you should accept unless you trust the provider.
 (An app which can draw over others might be able to fool you into taking actions you wouldn't follow otherwise.)